MarketplaceUX/around-ux/pages_screens/tab_checkin.md

 ---

 ###Checkin
+* Choose Location starts the checkin flow.

-* <span class="proto-color">Click map pin icon in bottom tab bar.
-Click close at any time to close panel.</span>
+* *Click map pin icon in bottom tab bar.
+The Close button is active here.*
-* This is the primary method by which the app user checksin to Places (secondary method is checking in via View Place).

 ### Choose Location
-* <span class="proto-color">Start flow by clicking map icon in bottom tab bar</span>
 * Shows rows for Places around the user's current location.
-Each row links to Add Comment.
+Each row links to **Add Comment**.

 * User can also search for a Place.
 This would open keyboard to enter address or name.
 After entering text, user is returned to this tab/screen showing showing results.
 Should work like Search does from Explore Nearby tab on Home Screen.

-* Does this address the slow geo-location, or do we need something more substantial for this sample app?
+* *<em>See [question][1] about slow GPS</em>*.

 ### Add Comment
-* <span class="proto-color">Click top Place row on Choose Location.
-Click back arrow to return to previous screen.</span>
+* *Click top Place row on Choose Location.
+The back arrow is active to return you to previous screen.*

-* User can check-in without adding a comment. <span class="proto-color">Click Check-in button without clicking into input field to see this.</span>
+* User can check-in without adding a comment. *Click Check-in button without clicking into input field to see this.*

-* Or user can add a comment to the checkin. <span class="proto-color">Click input field to see keyboard; then click Check-in button to see this.</span>
+* Or user can add a comment to the checkin. *Click input field to see keyboard; then click Check-in button to see this interaction.*

 ### Completed
-* <span class="proto-color">Click Check-in button on Add Comment</span>
 * Shows Points and Badge (if any) earned for this checkin.

+* *Click Close to close the panel.*

+[1]: ../pages_issues/index.html "Go to question"